 Phylogenetic analysis of each dataset was performed on the CIPRES Science Gateway server version 3.3 (Miller et al., 2010).
 Maximum-likelihood phylogenetic trees were constructed using RaxML version 8.2.10 (Stamatakis, 2014) using `-N autoMRE` argument for bootstrap.
 Each tree was constructed using either BLOSUM62 (Henikoff and Henikoff, 1992) or LG (Le and Gascuel, 2008) as the amino acid substitution model with empirical base frequencies (`+F` argument).
 Outgroups were selected as follows: For BLAST datasets the lowest blast scoring sequence was used as outgroup, for Phytozome datasets the sequence with lower homology score was used as outgroup, for ENSEMBL we used the provided tree to select the outgroup sequence.
 It was not possible to choose a good outgroup for the HomoloGene datasets.

-Optimized model parameters for each RaxML “bestTree” were assessed using RaxML-NG (Kozlov et al., 2019) with the `--evaluate` function.
+Optimized model parameters for each RaxML “bestTree” were assessed using RaxML]-NG (Kozlov et al., 2019) with the `--evaluate` function.

 Resulting trees were visualized using FigTree version 1.4.4 (http://tree.bio.ed.ac.uk/software/figtree/).